attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 The Device Capabilities API requires user consent to obtain device information for a given mobile device.
 AttApiClient includes a method to request authorization from the user, enabling your application to obtain that information.

-When your app ask for authorization, it asks the user to grant permission for access to specific information about their device, or about functions performed on behalf of the device (the authorization scope).
+When your app asks for authorization, it asks the user to grant permission for access to specific information about their device, or about functions performed on behalf of the device (the authorization scope).
 For Device Capabilities, the authorization scope is **DC** and may be obtained as shown in the following section.

 ###Tip: Device Capabilities Authorization only works when you are on the AT&T Network